hamzaaboutaleb/Machine-Learning-Algorithms/Algorithms_theory/Interview questions.md

 - ROC curve & AUC : measures models abulity to distinguish between classes , here AUC is area under the ROC curve
 - Loss Functions (for regression , classification) : quanitifies prediction error to optimize model .
 It can include : mean absolute error , mean squared error .. .

-7. Explain confusion matrix :
+7. __Explain confusion matrix :__
 ---
 is a table used to evaluate classification model.
-It compares the predicted labes with the actuals labels telling how well the model is performinf and what type of errors it makes
+It compares the predicted labes with the actuals labels telling how well the model is performing and what type of errors it makes.

-8. What is the difference between precision and reclass ? how F1 combines both ?
+8. __What is the difference between precision and recall ? how F1 combines both ?__
 ---
 Precision : it is the ration between the true positives and all the positive examples predicted by the model. in other words , precision measures how many of the predicted positive examples are actually true positives. it is a measure of the model's ability to avoid false positives and make accurate positive predictions. <in spam detection , high precision means most emails marked as spam are true spam>
 <br>